johanblomgren/cordova-plugin-indexappcontent/README.md

 cordova plugin add https://github.com/johanblomgren/cordova-plugin-indexappcontent/tests
 ```

-As an alternative you can use [Cordova Paramedic](https://github.com/apache/cordova-paramedic) to run them
+As an alternative you can use [Cordova Paramedic](https://github.com/apache/cordova-paramedic) to run them.